oschonrock/hibp/README.md

 - your network connection should be saturated with HTTP2 multiplexed requests
 - `top` in threads mode (key `H`) should show 2 `hibp-download` threads.
 - One "curl thread" with ~50-80% CPU and
 - The "main thread" with ~15-30% CPU, primarily converting data to binary and writing to disk

 ```bash
 ./build/gcc/release/hibp-download hibp_all.bin
 ```

 If any transfer fails, even after 5 retries, the programme will abort.
-In this case, you can try rerunnung with `--resume`
+In this case, you can try rerunnung with `--resume`.

 For all options run `hibp-download --help`.

 ### Run some sample "pawned password" queries from the command line: `hibp-search`

 This is a tiny program / debug utility that runs a single query against the downloaded binary database.

 ```bash
 # replace 'password' as you wish